menu

-Jensen is a blue-collar town, with 48.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Jensen, you'll notice that it is more blue-collar than most other communities in America.
+48.98% of Jensen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jensen is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Jensen who work in office and administrative support (13.61%), maintenance occupations (13.61%), and healthcare suport services (12.93%).

 Also of interest is that Jensen has more people living here who work in computers and math than 95% of the places in the US.